emregoynugur/PolicyOBDA/smart_home.md

 ### Smart Home

-We use this scenario only to demonstrate the basic functionality and to explain how our policy library can be used.
+This scenario demonstrates the basic functionality and how the Java code in this repository can be used.
 This is a toy example and definitely not an attempt towards building a smart home application.
+The code runs with an H2 database, however any SQL database can be used by changing connection settings.

 #### Description